dvs-crcr/ts-kmt/README.md

-# ts-kmt
-Mouse trainer for kids
+# Mouse trainer for kids 🖱️

+simple typescript game

+try it on